henningst/henningst.github.io/_posts/2017-02-24-asp-net-core-dataprotection-and-azure-web-apps.md

 me in the [right direction](https://github.com/aspnet/DataProtection/issues/92#issuecomment-282365822).

-Since I already has a Redis instance up and running, I chose to use the Redis provider.
+Since I already had a Redis instance up and running, I chose to use the Redis provider.
 There are just a couple of simple steps you need to do in order to get the Redis Key Storage Provider up and running.

 - First add the following NuGet package to your project: `"Microsoft.AspNetCore.DataProtection.Redis"`